 The female version of man caves is she sheds: havens to escape that can be designed and decorated in whatever style the owner desires.
-Inspired by a tiny hummingbird viewed nearby, this shed is aptly named Hummingbird Cottage.
+Inspired by a tiny hummingbird viewed nearby, this quaint shed from hummingbird.cottage on Instagram is aptly named Hummingbird Cottage.
 Lovely photos on Instagram reveal that the shed is used for art projects, as a retreat, displaying vintage pottery, and for entertaining friends.
-Extras like a hanging faux-crystal chandelier, potted flowering plants, wreaths, and stained glass give it a personal touch.Continue to 5 of 27 below.
+Extras like a hanging faux-crystal chandelier, potted flowering plants, wreaths, and stained glass give it a personal touch.Continue to 4 of 21 below.

 Where Maple Syrup Is Made

 Osborn Studio + built a farmhouse-style shed in Burlington, Vermont, that includes a cupola, which is a dome-like structure on top of a building.
 The reason?
 In the spring, maple syrup is made inside the shed and steam from the evaporator is released through the cupola.
 It also makes a charming addition.Continue to 5 of 21 below.

 05 of 21

 In the backyard of her Texas home, Kathy works on her crafts in her "she shed by the woods," named Kattz Cottage.
 The shed is a smaller, stylized version of her 1891-built full-size cottage.Continue to 6 of 21 below.

 A shed-like companion residence was built adjacent to the existing house on this property in Austin, Texas.
 Designed and constructed by Moontower Design Build, the structure features exposed plywood, blackened steel, clear sealed cedar, and pine, exposed structural elements, and utilitarian lighting fixtures.
 A balcony gives the building a treehouse feel and offers views of the Austin skyline and a nearby college bell tower.Continue to 7 of 21 below.